Real deck · identifier withheld

 Auth0 is what every developer roadmap firm wants to back: technically sharp founders (Eugenio Pace and Matias Woloski wrote Microsoft's identity book; Jon Gelsey joined as CEO from Microsoft + Intel Capital), 75 paying customers in 16 months, and ~0% net churn at the v1 product.
 The Twilio-of-identity framing is the right wedge into a category that's commoditizing on the IT side.

-That’s the artifact.
-Drop your deck and get the same memo.
+That’s the memo.
+Drop your deck and get one on yours.

 The contrast